-To reheat a cooked potato galette, preheat the oven to 375 degrees F. Place the galette on a sheet pan lined with non-stick aluminum foil for easy clean up and bake for 12-18 minutes or until heated throughout.
+To reheat a cooked potato galette, preheat the oven to 375 degrees F. Line a sheet pan non-stick aluminum foil for easy clean up.
+Then, place the galette on the pan and bake for 12-18 minutes, or until warm throughout.

 Asiago, Roasted Garlic & Rosemary Potato Galette recipe👇

 - 1 Mandoline Slicer (for thinly slicing potatoes)

 - 1 Cast Iron Skillet (or nonstick skillet / spring form pan)